 In the rest of this article, we’ll explore how to use your employee engagement survey to measure accountability and the specific questions you can ask to get actionable feedback.

-There are multiple ways we can utilize data and feedback to build a culture of high accountability.
+You can utilize data and feedback in multiple ways to build a high-accountability culture.

-Second, surveying is a two-way communication tool.
-We are inherently communicating the behaviors and outcomes that we seek through the types of questions that we ask.
-Thus, if we ask employees about their perceptions of accountability, we will drive home the types of behaviors that are important and central to our workplace culture.
+Second, employee surveys are a two-way communication tool.
+You are inherently communicating the behaviors and outcomes you seek through the types of questions that we ask.
+Thus, if you ask employees about their perceptions of accountability, we will drive home the behaviors that are important and central to your workplace culture.